artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 ```

 - Reorder the code of the ```loop_k``` loop to improve performance, and calculate the CPI for the configuration of the previous item.
 Explain the reason for the improvement achieved by the reordering, focusing on the reduction of the impact of the data/structural/control hazards.

+**IMPORTANT NOTE:** In order to use PlatformIO with the VeeR EL2 core, as in RVfpgaEL2, you have to do some previous adaptation of the current platform, as described next.
+Specifically, a folder called ```.platformio``` has been created in your home directory, and you must perform the following changes:

+Replace folder ```~/.platformio/packages/framework-wd-riscv-sdk/psp``` with folder ```HwCounters_Example_EL2/PlatformIO_ChipsAlliance_Files/psp```

+Replace file ```~/.platformio/platforms/chipsalliance/builder/frameworks/wd-riscv-sdk.py``` with file ```HwCounters_Example_EL2/PlatformIO_ChipsAlliance_Files/wd-riscv-sdk.py```

+Replace file ```~/.platformio/platforms/chipsalliance/boards/swervolf_nexys.json``` with file ```HwCounters_Example_EL2/PlatformIO_ChipsAlliance_Files/swervolf_nexys.json```

+Once you finish with this exercise, you can go back to the previous configuration by uninstalling PlatformIO and reinstalling it again.
+Follow the next steps:
+1. In VSCode, go into the Extensions tab and uninstall PlatformIO.
+Close VSCode
+2. Remove folder ./platformio in your home directory.
+3. In VSCode, go into the Extensions tab and reinstall PlatformIO.